MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/about-export-data.md

 * Salespeople

 > [!NOTE]
->   If you have set up more than one company in [!INCLUDE[d365fin](includes/d365fin_md.md)], you must export the relevant data from each company.
+> If you have set up more than one company in [!INCLUDE[prodshort](includes/prodshort.md)], you must export the relevant data from each company.

+> [!NOTE]
+> You must have at least one of the following permissions to open or edit data in Excel:
+>    - Permission set *D365 Excel Export Action*
+>    - System permission 6110 *Allow Action Export To Excel*.

+For more information, see [To get an overview of a user's permissions](ui-define-granular-permissions.md#to-get-an-overview-of-a-users-permissions).

 ## <a name="see-related-training-at-microsoft-learn"></a>See Related Training at [Microsoft Learn](/learn/modules/configure-powerbi-excel-dynamics-365-business-central/index)